 This is an incredible cake – not just because of how it tastes but carrot cake just screams special!
-I love to make carrot cake in the springtime for special occasions like Easter.
-This recipe came together with much care and consideration for what people love most in a carrot cake – moisture, warmth, depth of flavor, and that tangy cream cheese frosting!
+I love to make carrot cake in the springtime for Easter or wintertime for the holidays.
+This recipe came together with much care and consideration for what I love most in a carrot cake – moisture, warmth, depth of flavor, and that tangy cream cheese frosting!

 Comparing carrot cakes for the best combination